Julie has severe mental and physical illness.

 For variety it could be strawberry, coffee, chocolate or vanilla, her "favourite" flavours.

-Yummy, I suppose Julie could plan tomorrows lunch - a glass of drink, next weeks special dinner - a glass of drink, or a special Christmas dinner, you guessed it - a glass of drink.
+Julie can plan tomorrows lunch - a glass of drink, next weeks special dinner - a glass of drink, or a special Christmas dinner, you guessed it - a glass of drink.

 Not much fun is it?